 DealBook: The Urge to Reverse Merge

 The “blank check” acquisition funds known as special purpose acquisition companies, or SPACs, have raised more than $30 billion so far this year, versus $13 billion in all of last year.
-Can they keep it up? spoke with some of the most plugged-in SPAC bankers and lawyers on Wall Street, and they cited three factors driving the boom:
+Can they keep it up?
+DealBook spoke with some of the most plugged-in SPAC bankers and lawyers on Wall Street, and they cited three factors driving the boom:

 1️⃣ Valuations are soaring for popular SPAC targets